What is a One Page Profile & who needs one?

 It is also really important to keep the profile updated.
 Even now that my son has an Education Health and Care Plan the one page profile provides a summary.
 Trust me not many people will read the full education plan.

-I hope this has been helpful, you may be interested in my guide to managing challenging behaviour which is free when you sign up to my monthly newsletter.
+I hope this has been helpful, you may be interested in my guide to the top autism therapies for young children which is free when you sign up to my monthly newsletter.